AMERICAN ASSOCIATION OF PORT AUTHORITIES – 2014 AWARD

 To read more about our stormwater management solution for the West Hylebos log yard, and a few of our other waterfront stormwater improvements, click HERE.
 The West Hylebos log yard stormwater treatment system was designed to treat pollutants that are difficult to remove, as well to be flexible for potential changes to future site use.
 The system continues to operate smoothly and the Port continues to meet stringent permit benchmarks.

-Congratulations to Port of Tacoma and our Kennedy/Jenks team who developed this innovative solution to a difficult problem!
+Congratulations to Port of Tacoma and our KJ team who developed this innovative solution to a difficult problem!

 NAFSMA 2014 Excellence in Communication Award